Glossary

 BS 8599-1 First Aid Kit Standard

-All first aid kits in the workplace must meet British Standard (BS) 8599-1, which outlines what is in the first aid kit.
-By BS 8599-1, a first aid kit’s size and scope are calculated based on the number of employees and the level of risk.
+Workplace first aid kits must meet British Standard (BS) 8599-1, which defines what belongs inside.
+Under BS 8599-1, the size and scope of a kit are calculated from the number of employees and the level of risk.

 Why is the Standard Changing?

-British standards are reviewed every 5 years and can be adjusted according to current conditions.
-The latest standard BS 8599-1:2019 has been published in January 2019.
+British standards are reviewed every 5 years and adjusted to reflect current conditions.
+The latest version, BS 8599-1:2019, was published in January 2019.

 Checklist for Basic First Aid Kit Items